Wells Fargo & Co Trims Goldman Sachs Group (NYSE:GS) Target Price to $210.00

-Goldman Sachs Group (NYSE:GS) had its price target cut by equities research analysts at Wells Fargo & Co from $245.00 to $210.00 in a research note issued to investors on Wednesday, BenzingaRatingsTable reports.
-The brokerage presently has an “overweight” rating on the investment management company’s stock.
-Wells Fargo & Co‘s price target indicates a potential upside of 42.93% from the stock’s previous close.
+Goldman Sachs Group (NYSE:GS) had its price target lowered by Wells Fargo & Co from $245.00 to $210.00 in a report issued on Wednesday, BenzingaRatingsTable reports.
+Wells Fargo & Co currently has an overweight rating on the investment management company’s stock.

-Several other research analysts also recently commented on GS.
-Barclays reaffirmed a “hold” rating and issued a $267.00 price target on shares of Goldman Sachs Group in a research note on Tuesday, January 7th.
-Royal Bank of Canada set a $220.00 target price on shares of Goldman Sachs Group and gave the stock a “neutral” rating in a report on Wednesday, January 8th.
-Credit Suisse Group increased their target price on shares of Goldman Sachs Group from $260.00 to $275.00 and gave the stock an “outperform” rating in a report on Thursday, January 16th.
-BMO Capital Markets dropped their target price on shares of Goldman Sachs Group from $278.00 to $264.00 and set a “market perform” rating on the stock in a report on Thursday, January 16th.
-Finally, JMP Securities upgraded shares of Goldman Sachs Group from a “market perform” rating to an “outperform” rating and set a $290.00 target price on the stock in a report on Monday, January 13th.
-One equities research analyst has rated the stock with a sell rating, nine have issued a hold rating and eleven have issued a buy rating to the company.
-The stock presently has an average rating of “Hold” and an average target price of $225.68.
+GS has been the subject of several other research reports.
+UBS Group lowered their price target on Goldman Sachs Group from $230.00 to $160.00 and set a neutral rating on the stock in a research report on Wednesday, March 25th.
+Berenberg Bank set a $160.00 price target on Goldman Sachs Group and gave the company a hold rating in a research report on Thursday, March 26th.
+BMO Capital Markets lowered their price target on Goldman Sachs Group from $278.00 to $264.00 and set a market perform rating on the stock in a research report on Thursday, January 16th.
+Oppenheimer lowered their price target on Goldman Sachs Group from $367.00 to $278.00 and set an outperform rating on the stock in a research report on Wednesday.
+Finally, Piper Sandler raised their price target on Goldman Sachs Group from to and gave the company an overweight rating in a research report on Friday, January 10th.
+One investment analyst has rated the stock with a sell rating, nine have given a hold rating and eleven have assigned a buy rating to the company’s stock.
+The stock currently has an average rating of Hold and an average target price of $225.68.

 About Goldman Sachs Group